Alex-MobileApps/preferred-paths/README.md

 ### OzStar Scripts

 Job scripts need to be created to run training on OzStar.
-These scripts can run the ozstar_train.py file in the preferred-paths directory.
+These scripts can run the ozstar_train.py file in the /fred/oz192/preferred-paths directory.

 ozstar_train.py takes the following parameters
 - **res**: Brain resolution size - int, by default 219